Giorgio Chiellini: how brilliant is the Italy defender?

 Article body

-Giorgio Chiellini has confirmed that his 117th game for Italy will be his last, with the Finalissima meeting with Argentina bringing an end to his 18-year senior international career.
+Giorgio Chiellini made his 117th and final Italy appearance in the Finalissima meeting with Argentina bringing an end to his 18-year senior international career.

 UEFA.com explains how the 37-year-old came to be one of the most loved (and feared) central defenders in modern football.